sdc-china/IDA-doc/_posts/2018-01-15-test-case-management.md

   1. Click **Edit** button on the right of suite name.

-  2. Choose the test case step position you want to paste then click the **Paste** link,The copied/cut case steps will be insert before the editing case step.
+  2. Choose the test case step position you want to paste then click the **Paste** link,The copied/cut case steps will be inserted before the editing case step.
   ![][test_case_step_paste_button].

 #### Delete a case step